The leading assessment of ADHD & comorbid disorders in children and youth ages 6 to 18

 Complete details regarding the Conners 3 DSM-5 scoring option are available via the Conners 3 DSM-5 Supplement.
 Contact Client Services and choose one of the two options:

-Purchase the DSM-5 Supplement paper copy by contacting Client Services or select the pricing tab to place your order.
+Purchase the DSM-5 Supplement paper copy by contacting Customer Service or select the pricing tab to place your order.
 Product Code: C30SUP, Price: $15

 Complete the form to download the DSM-5 Supplement for free.
 Once you have completed the form, you will receive an email with the Supplement.

-Should you have any further questions, please contact Client Services.
+Should you have any further questions, please contact Customer Service.

 Both test-retest reliability and internal consistency are very good for the Conners 3 scales and indices.
 Internal consistency coefficients for the total sample range from .77 to .97, and 2- to 4-week test-retest reliability coefficients (Cronbach's alpha) range from .71 to .98 (all correlations significant, p < .001).
 Inter-rater reliability coefficients range from .52 to .94.